LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 ## Search by Country

-Same sequence of action, same logic, just different filter of data in the controller.
+The same sequence of action, the same logic, just a different filter of data in the controller.

 This is our controller method now, with country search added, using `whereHas()` Eloquent method: